-Note: The script file must have a "FS2320" prefix.
+Note: The script file must have a "FS23xx" prefix, with xx being the part version.

 6. TBB is now generated and saved.
 See Section 7.11.

 7.5 First-start procedure: configure Watchdog as Infinite Time Out

 This procedure is to be used as a first-start and allows the user to enter system-level Normal mode execution with the Watchdog configured with infinite timeout and window fully opened (equivalent to disabled).